rustielin/Blockchain-Notes/README.md

 ![for the love of blockchain](/assets/misc/everyone_blockchain.jpg)

 ## TODO
-* Note 3 revisions
-* Fill in missing key term definitions
+* Fill in missing key term definitions for Note 4 and 5
-* Note 4 rough
+* Note 6 rough